HeleneFi/linked-data-exploration-graph/README.md

 **Example of applications**:

 * Navigation menu for crowded wikis
-* Change and transition learning, innovation > navigating "adjacent possibles"*
+* Change and transition learning, innovation > navigating "adjacent possibles"^
 * Immediate application: the commons movement & alternatives

 **Current tools used**: - use case to navigate alternatives: